from fastai.collab import *

 We can now instantiate the model with 50 factors and create our Learner.
 We are going to use Mean Squared Error as our loss function since this is a regression problem.

-model = CollabFiltering(n_users, n_books, 50)
+= CollabFiltering(n_users, n_books, 50) model

-learn = Learner(dls, model, loss_func=MSELossFlat())
+= Learner(dls, model, loss_func=MSELossFlat()) learn

 Let us find a suitable Learning rate and train the model for 6 epochs.
 We use a weight decay of 0.2 to regularize our model